envtpl/envtpl/README.md

 envtpl
 ======

-_Render jinja2 templates on the command line using shell environment variables_
+_Render jinja2 templates on the command line with shell environment variables_

 Installation
 ------------